k4khandhar/ERIF-Consciousness-Paper/lab-suite/join/Join_ERIF.md

-# Join ERIF 🧠
+# Join ERIF Labs

-Want to collaborate?
-Fork the repo or submit an issue!
+We welcome thinkers, builders, and mind-mappers.